wilsolutions/SwiftUILandmarks/README.md

 # SwiftUILandmarks
-This is my practice project using SwiftUI to fetch and display data, use of Combine, Core Graphics and Core Location.
+This is my practice project using:
+- SwiftUI to fetch and display data,
+- Use of Combine
+- Core Graphics
+- Core Location